 - Slowly mix in water, 'til the flour will just hold it's shape.

-- Divide dough into 2 pieces (one for the base crust and one for the top)
+- Divide dough into 2 pieces (one for the base crust and one for the top)- Roll out bottom dough on floured surface and transfer to 9X13 casserole.

 - Roll out top dough 'til you're ready to put a lid on things.